iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.3/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.cdc.general 1 reviews"/>
 </p>

-> You c wardlyK h a z a r i a n s.
-Your real saying is Build Back Worst since thats what you hypocrites are doing only wanting unintelligible m 0 n gr e l ized s I a v e s!
-Hypocrital n a r c s your crimibal c a b a l needs to be reset and put away instead!<br> :date: __2021-05-08 08:01:05__

 > Crashes when I try to download a chart.<br> :date: __2021-05-03 18:37:24__